LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 Before you take these steps - ensure all your <code>Secrets</code> are correctly entered.
 It's worth updating all 6 of them and then trying the 4 actions (validate, add, create and build) one more time before deleting `Match-Secrets`.

 !!! question "More than one *GitHub* account"
-    Some people who do a lot of testing have multiple *GitHub* usernames.q
+    Some people who do a lot of testing have multiple *GitHub* usernames.

     Record which `Certificate` is associated with your "real" username and then only delete the other `Certificate` when doing testing.
 You can have a maximum of 2 `Certificates` of each `Type`.

 These steps are needed to reset your `Match-Secrets`: